SIBO and Low FODMAP: What You Need to Know from a Nutrition Expert

 The SIBO-FODMAP Connection: A Controversial Approach

-- Restricting the diet further may not address the root cause of SIBO and could even exacerbate the condition.
+2. Restricting the diet does not address the root cause of SIBO and could even exacerbate the condition in the long-term.

 Causes of SIBO